UTV Media in talks to sell TV assets; ITV tipped as buyer

 A sale to ITV was expected to be confirmed this week and will mark the first time the TV channel would pass out of local control since it was set up, the Belfast Telegraph said.

-ITV's shares were down 1.9 percent at 0921 GMT (0521 EDT) on the London Stock Exchange on Monday, amid a wider selloff that sent the FTSE-100 index down as much 3 percent.
+ITV's shares were down 1.9 percent at 0921 GMT on the London Stock Exchange on Monday, amid a wider selloff that sent the FTSE-100 index .FTSE down as much 3 percent.

 UTV shares were up 9.2 percent.